olebole/irafdoc/doc/nttools.tmerge.rst

   the 'allcols' parameter serves an additional function.
-  When 'allcols = yes' the name of each column in a simple text table is changed to be <tt>"c"</tt> followed by the column number in the output table.
+  When 'allcols = yes' the name of each column in a simple text table is changed to be <span style="font-family: monospace;">"c"</span> followed by the column number in the output table.
   This is intended to make the column names unique in order to allow merging text tables without having the columns overwrite previously written columns.